 Do you think that no one has the right to stand between you and your published writer dreams?
 That the publishing industry is going down in flames and self-publishers are going to rise like a 99c phoenix from the ashes?
 That all literary agents are interested in doing is blogging sarcastically about the rhetorical question at the start of your query letter, that editors will just use your submitted manuscript for kindling and that you’ll be senile before you hear back from either of them?
 That once you’ve uploaded the book you finished yesterday afternoon to Amazon, it’ll be mere minutes before the money starts rolling in and you can quit your day job?
-Do you say things like gatekeepers, The Big Six, Dan Brown, legacy publishing and indie authors a lot?
+Do you say things like “gatekeepers”, “The Big Five”, “E.L.
+James”, “legacy publishing” and “indie author” a lot?
 Are you self-publishing to “show them all”?

+If you’ve answered yes to one or more of these questions then I do apologise, but this isn’t the book for you.
 This book is for writers who consider self-publishing to be a good Plan B, or even a sideline to traditional publication.
 Who want to do it the cheapest and easiest way possible while still producing a quality product.
 Who understand that much like Starbucks outlets and Nespresso coffee machines, traditional and self-publishing can peacefully co-exist.
-Who know that they don’t have to sell a million copies of their book to start earning a living from their writing, but that they do have to work hard and treat it like a business.
+Writers who know that they don’t have to sell a million copies of their book to start earning a living from their writing, but that they do have to work hard and treat it like a business.
 Who are blessed with common sense and live in the real world at least most of the time.
-Who find my jokes funny.
+Who find my jokes funny…

 Be warned: you are now entering a No Saying “Gatekeepers” Zone…

 “It’s authoritative, engaging, and, like [Catherine’s] blog, caffeinated.
-If you’re thinking of self-publishing and you want to give your book a great start in life, get Self-Printed.” –-Roz Morris, author of Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Fix and Finish With Confidence
+If you’re thinking of self-publishing and you want to give your book a great start in life, get Self-Printed.” – Roz Morris, author of Nail Your Novel: Why Writers Abandon Books and How You Can Draft, Fix and Finish With Confidence

 “Catherine explains clearly and concisely how to make self-publishing work for you.
-Laugh-out-loud funny in places, this book covers everything you need to know to make your book a success.” –-Vanessa O’Loughlin, founder of Writing.ie
+Laugh-out-loud funny in places, this book covers everything you need to know to make your book a success.” – Vanessa O’Loughlin, founder of Writing.ie